-As we have previously discussed in “Will I Lose Wages if I’m Injured at Work?”, temporary total disability compensation is payable to someone whose work injury prohibits him/her from returning to the former position of employment during the time the injury is healing.
+As we have discussed in “Will I Lose Wages if I’m Injured at Work?”, temporary total disability compensation is payable to someone whose work injury prohibits him/her from returning to the former position of employment during the time the injury is healing.
 It is “temporary” in the sense that the disability isn’t considered permanent (although it may ultimately result in permanent loss of function) and the injured worker has not yet reached maximum medical improvement (meaning, again, that further improvement is still anticipated).

 For example, a plumber may rupture a disc in his back requiring surgery that prohibits him, at least temporarily, from doing all the bending, twisting and other physical gymnastics his job requires.
-He’s eligible for temporary total disability while he recovers from surgery as he is unable to return to his former position of employment and has not yet reached maximum medical improvement.
-But, say, his doctor believes he could do some sort of lighter work while he’s recovering, such as supervising other plumbers or even office work answering the phones or scheduling appointments.
+He’s eligible for temporary total disability while he recovers from surgery as he is cannot return to his former position of employment and has not yet reached maximum medical improvement.
+But, say, his doctor believes he could do lighter work while he’s recovering, such as supervising other plumbers or even office work answering the phones or scheduling appointments.
 Employers have incentives to bring injured employees back to work on light duty as it lowers claim costs and the employer (and often the employee) benefits from having experienced employees back at work, even if temporarily in a different capacity.

 But, what constitutes a “valid light duty job offer”?
 Seemingly yet another phrase designed to guarantee full employment for attorneys, the term is not well defined.
 Yes, the offer must be made in writing and be within the employee’s restrictions.
 But what if it would require a different work shift?
 What if it involves driving 20 minutes longer each day or doesn’t specify the job duties to be performed?
-These are all scenarios that have arisen and continue to arise as employers seek termination of temporary total compensation by arguing that an employee refused to return to work “even though we offered him light duty!”
+Such scenarios have arisen and continue to arise as employers seek termination of temporary total compensation by arguing that an employee refused to return to work “even though we offered him light duty!”